 This one is a little trickier than the others.
 If you own a Pixel phone on Android 7.1 or later, there is an option for backing up your SMS messages, though it will leave behind any photos or videos.
 If you use Allo, you can turn on chat backups in the latest version of the app, and everything will be synced to your new device, including media.
 And, of course, if you use WhatsApp, Telegram, Facebook Messenger, or some other third-party service, you only need to sign in to the appropriate app to access your full chat history.

 But the most fool-proof way to move all of your messages from Android Messages or your text-messaging app of choice to a new phone is an over-the-top service.
 There are several in the Play Store—SMS Backup+ and SMS Backup & Restore are two of the most popular and highest rated—and they act as a sort of middleman that collects your messages until you’re ready to transfer them to a new app.

 It’s not the speediest process, so you’ll need to carve out some time to let it run if you have a lot of messages, but it works quite well.
 In a recent test, we used SMS Backup+ to back up and restore a batch of more than 2,000 messages on a test device without a problem.
 It’s baffling why Google hasn’t implemented a similar system in Android, but for now, apps like SMS Backup+ will certainly do the trick.

 One word of warning, however: Don’t wipe your old phone until you’re sure your messages have appeared on your new one.
 This way you’ll be able to start over if something goes awry during the transfer.

 Some software to ease the move

-This story, "How to get everything off your old Android phone and onto your new one" was originally published by Greenbot.
+This story, "How to transfer everything from your old Android phone to your new one" was originally published by Greenbot.